JoANeS86/Regression-Analysis/modules/notes.md

 Multiple linear regression, also known as multiple regression, is a technique that estimates the linear relationship between one continuous dependent variable and two or more independent variables

+One Hot Encoding: A data transformation technique that turns one categorical variable into several binary variables.

+Variance Inflation Factors (VIF): Quantifies how correlated each independent variable is with all of the other independent variables.